xmrvsbeast/monerod-auto-restart/README.md

 # monerod-auto-restart

 These scripts will allow you to manage monerod restarts automatically.
-It will check if monerod is running, responsive, and in need of a restart based on a uptime that you can set
+It will check if monerod is running, responsive, and in need of a restart based on a uptime that you can set.
+By default it will restart monerod every 12 hours.

 **Dependencies**